 - Transfer to the funeral facility*

 - Shelter of the deceased

-- Filing of death certificate and cremation permit
+- Filing of a death certificate and cremation permit

 - A cardboard cremation container for the cremation process

 - Return of the cremated remains in a temporary cremation urn